-Head to Milton and plan a stock-up stop at Orange Snail Brewers to try their Backstretch Cream Ale, which is made using flaked corn for a light, creamy flavour.
-From Milton, head to Freelton for a visit to West Avenue Cider House.
+Head to Milton and plan a stock-up stop at Orange Snail Brewers.
+Try their Backstretch Cream Ale, which is made using flaked corn for a light, creamy flavour.
+From Milton, head to Freelton and visit West Avenue Cider House.
 You can’t go wrong with any of their sippers, but Legend Of The Fall is a Spanish-style sour cider that’s particularly perfect for the season.
 West Avenue’s onsite farm store offers cheeses, cured meats, breads, pickles and preserves for purchase, so pull up a seat at a picnic table and enjoy the view!

-After fuelling up, take a scenic drive to the Hanes Corn Maze, where you can set out on a scavenger hunt and find your way through 20 acres of cornstalks, or head to Pumpkins After Dark for a truly chilling and magnificent drive-thru pumpkin artisty event as thousands hand-carved pumpkins light up the sky.
+After fuelling up, take a scenic drive to the Hanes Corn Maze, where you can set out on a scavenger hunt and find your way through 20 acres of cornstalks, or head to Pumpkins After Dark for a truly chilling and magnificent drive-thru event with thousands of hand-carved pumpkins lighting up the night sky.

 Just Add Apples

 Enjoy the taste of crisp autumn apples all winter long by stocking your bar fridge with some delicious Ontario ciders.
 Stop by Collective Arts Brewery in Hamilton for their flagship unfiltered dry cider, Nature of Things.
 Then, head to Howell Road Cider Company, where you can buy cider and pick your own apples.
 They also sell incredible apple butter, apple cider donuts, apple mustards and more.